-At Bridgelea, teachers have PPA time every 2 weeks and their Level 3 TA will deliver GSM in this time.
+At Bridgelea, teachers have PPA time every 2 weeks and their Level 3 TA will deliver GSM at this time.
 Teachers should plan opportunities around the theme of GSM using the GSM objectives and Teacher Handbooks for the appropriate Year groups.
-TA3s have had training to support them to teach and deliver GSM activities with the children.
+TA3s have had the training to support them to teach and deliver GSM activities with the children.
 This training will be consolidated in September 2020 and regularly throughout the year.
 Where possible, these sessions should be practical.

-How will teachers assess children’s progress ?
+How will teachers assess children’s progress?

 Assessment is a combination of teacher knowledge and an approach called “Big Maths”.
-Big Maths will be undertaken at the end of each 2 week block of teaching.
+Big Maths will be undertaken at the end of each 2-week block of teaching.
 Big Maths is using the “Explorer Handbook” question or activity linked to the Teaching Handbook unit.
 When teachers are planning the delivery of their activity groups, they should be mindful of the activity in the Explorer Handbooks.
 These are now online as part of the Teacher Handbook resources on Oxford Owl.
-This gives children the opportunity to consolidate, reason and apply mathematical skills in a problem solving way.
-Using the Explorer Books at the planning phase, supports teachers to select a wide range of activities and plan to teach problem solving opportunities throughout the fortnight to develop children’s reasoning skills within this specific mathematical theme.
-Some children may have the opportunity to work across two year groups to consolidate and further their learning.
+This gives children the opportunity to consolidate, reason, and apply mathematical skills in a problem-solving way.
+Using the Explorer Books at the planning phase supports teachers to select a wide range of activities and plan to teach problem-solving opportunities throughout the fortnight to develop children’s reasoning skills within this specific mathematical theme.
+Some children may have the opportunity to work across two-year groups to consolidate and further their learning.
 Teachers will use Classroom Monitor “Bridgelea Maths” to capture progress and assess learning.
 Staff are encouraged to upload pictures to the children’s Markbooks to limit printing photographs in books.

-To support with progression of skills and transition into new classes, Teachers may want to highlight on their skills progression document, the coverage overview that they have had delivered for their children.
+To support with the progression of skills and transition into new classes, Teachers may want to highlight on their skills progression document, the coverage overview that they have had delivered for their children.

 Where children are more than 50% of a year group, teachers should ensure that they are aware of the objectives of the year group above and ensure that children can access learning activities to ensure good progress in Maths.
 This will mean that children are accessing more than one year group of learning to support with progression.